barracksiot/scenario-demo-v2/README.md

 * ```packages/jam_detector_firmware_plan.json```

 ## Messaging
-All emulated device will listent for messages.
+All emulated device will listen for messages.
-Device having the screen hardware will be able to change the displayed text on message receving.
+Device having the screen hardware will be able to change the displayed text at the reception of a message.
 To do so, send a message with the following payload :
 ```
 {